South Street Seaport: Initial plans

 The South Street Seaport Museum closed in March 2011, having owed $3 million and being 10 years behind on rent payments.
 After the Lower Manhattan Development Corporation gave the museum $2 million, it reopened in January 2012 following a three-month renovation.

+On July 14, 2012, a three-alarm fire broke out due to an electrical failure underneath the pier from faulty wiring, sending plumes of smoke over Lower Manhattan and up to the Pier 17 Pavilion, highlighting the mall's vulnerability on a highly flammable pier made out of wood.
+The mall was also crowded with shoppers when the fire began, and staff members did not pull fire alarms, instead yelling "Fire!" to shoppers, causing immediate panic.
+The pier itself has also been neglected; it was reported to be sinking into the East River, making continued use of the Pier 17 Pavilion and the pier itself unsafe.
+Rebuilding the pier alone would cost over $120 million.

 The Museum of the City of New York (MCNY) also agreed to operate the Seaport Museum.
-The Howard Hughes Corporation announced plans that August to redevelop Pier 17, and it also exercised an option to redevelop the Tin Building and Fulton Market Building.
-Howard Hughes's Pier 17 redevelopment was part of a broader $785 million plan for the Seaport, which was to include seven commercial and entertainment buildings.
+The Howard Hughes Corporation announced plans that August 2012 to redevelop Pier 17, and it also exercised an option to redevelop the Tin Building and Fulton Market Building.
+Howard Hughes' Pier 17 redevelopment was part of a broader $785 million plan for the Seaport, which was to include seven commercial and entertainment buildings.

 During Hurricane Sandy in late October 2012, many of the businesses closed, and the remaining businesses suffered from a severe drop in business after the storm.
 The Seaport Museum reopened in December 2012, but the museum's galleries on Fulton Street were forced to close in 2013.
-The building on Pier 17 was damaged, though the pier itself was found to be in decent condition.
+The Pier 17 Pavilion was heavily damaged with electrical failures and structural problems, though the pier itself was found to be in decent condition.
 The plans to merge MCNY and the Seaport Museum were also canceled.
+In November 2012, the Pier 17 Pavilion was cited as a "dead mall", as while some businesses did reopen after Hurricane Sandy, the majority of them never reopened due to major damage.
+The New York Times described the mall as a "dated festival marketplace" in late December 2012.
+The Pier 17 Pavilion was also described as a tourist trap.